Executive Summary

-In 2018, the gender wage gap in gross monthly income was about 35% in gross and 28% in net monthly income to the advantage of men.
-The vast majority of this disparity is due to differences like the number of work hours.
-It is likely, though, that even these disparities are have their origins in gender norms.
+The study found that variables like work hours, parenting, occupation, and industry branch, influence the gender wage gap that in 2018 was about 35% in gross and 28% in net monthly income to the advantage of men.
+The vast majority of this disparity is due to differences like the number of work hours, however, it is possible that these differences have their origins in gender norms.
 The unexplained portion of the gender wage gap is about 5%.
-Either way, wage gaps between men and women in Israel remain high relative to the OECD countries.

-A comparison of monthly and hourly wage disparities shows that, in the Haredi sector, gender wage gaps are the result of differences in work hours, while in the rest of the population, the number of work hours explains only a portion of the gaps.
+A comparison of monthly and hourly wage disparities shows that, in the Haredi sector, gender wage gaps are completely explained by differences in work hours, while in the rest of the population, the number of work hours explains only a portion of the gaps.

 Wages, work hours, and parenting